-Researchers predict hidden epidemic of neurological disability for IndiaNovember 19th, 2012 in Neuroscience /
+Researchers predict hidden epidemic of neurological disability for IndiaNovember 19, 2012 in Medicine & Health / Neuroscience

 The 'Global Perspectives' published in the Nov.
 20, 2012 issue of Neurology, the medical journal of the American Academy of Neurology, features "Neurologic Disability: A Hidden Epidemic for India".
 The authors, a team of US and Indian scientists, detail three emerging trends contributing to this public heath problem and outline measures to stem its growth.
 Abhijit Das, MD, DM, Amanda Botticello, PhD, MPH, and Glenn Wylie, DPhil, are researchers at Kessler Foundation in West Orange, New Jersey.
 Kurupath Radhakrishnan, MD, DM, FAAN, is the director and professor of neurology at Sree Chitra Tirunal Institute for Medical Sciences and Technology in Trivandrum, India.